jakewhitton/notes/notes/6.828/master.md

     * **scause** = stores the information about the cause for the interrupt
     * **stvec** = stores the program counter to return to after handling the interrupt

+---

+# 2019-09-30

+# Multicore parallelism
+- Moore's law is beginning to break down
+    * Modern strategies to accelerate workloads involve parallelism in some form or another
+- Modern OS's supply **synchronization primitives**
+    * **Synchronization primitive** = a syscall that alllows coordination of access to program state or timing between user threads or between processes
+        + *e.g.* semaphores, mutex's, barriers, *etc.*

+## Lock granularity
+- **Coarse-grain locking** = a strategy for synchronization which involves having a small set of locks that regulate a lot of concurrent code paths at once
+    * Pros: easy to write, harder to disobey locking discipline
+    + Cons: many threads competing for one lock leads to poor throughput
+- **Fine-grain locking** = a strategy for synchronization which involves having a large set of locks that aim to regulate a smaller set of competing threads
+    * Pros: faster
+    * Cons: harder to write
+    * *So, fine-grain locking is always the best strategy?*
+        + Well, no.  Sometimes, the overhead of parallelism is significant enough in comparison to the benefits that a single threaded approach is best
+            - It really depends on the specifics of the workload and the hardware that you're running on

+## How do we write properly synchronized code?
+1. Write code that is semantically correct if serial execution is guaranteed
+2. Guarantee serial execution by inserting synchronization primitives
+    * In general, it's wise to start with coarser-grain locks and *then* move towards finer grain locks if you observe that execution is bottlenecking in a way that limits overall throughput of your system
+        + `Premature optimization is the greatest evil`

+## How do operating systems implement locks
+- Naive approach doesn't work, because C doesn't have a facility for making sure
+- Copilers and CPUs can actually reorder
+    * **Memory model** = a set of legal modifications to a program's access pattern of memory
+        + RISC-V has a very relaxed memory model, which permits all kinds of reordering
+- In order to sidestep thene memory reorders, instruction sets usually provide **atomic instructions**
+    * **Atomic instructions** = an instruction in an ISA can read from memory, perform an operation, and then write to memory, all atomically
+        + *e.g.* SWAP
+    * **Fence** = a RISC-V instruction that imposes constraints on the reordering of memory accesses